eclauson22/CS410-assignment2/README.md

 Particle Effect (Eliza): a particle effect was used in PlayerMovement.cs in conjunction with a timer.
 A timer counts up when the player is not moving, and resets when the player begins to move again.
 If the timer hits 5 seconds, a red particle effect (mimicking an explosion or a spell) appears and the player disappears, stopping gameplay.
 This creates a new gameplay rule: that the player must not pause and hide for more than five seconds.

-Sound Effect (Eliza): an explosion sound was applied to the Observer.cs script, which is attached to the enemy objects.
+Sound Effect (Group Effort): an explosion sound was applied to the Observer.cs script, which is attached to the enemy objects.
 When the player gets within a close radius of a Gargoyle, the sound plays.
 The functionality to detect the radius is applied from the Dot Product addition in Observer.cs, with a new, wider radius applied for this use.

 Sources used: https://www.youtube.com/watch?v=MB7d3MdVHwU and ChatGPT